moovfinancial/google-pay-decryptor/README.md

 The `./key_generation/generate_keys.sh` script will generate keys in the format that [Google requires for key registration](https://developers.google.com/pay/api/processors/guides/implementation/prepare-your-key)
 - Once the new public key is generated, it needs to be sent to Google to be registered

+### Testing Key Rotation with Google

+Google will provide you with payloads, both good and bad.
+- Use the tests in `./registration` to test the payloads
+- Make sure you are using the new keys you generated
+- Also, you will need to set the `TEST_NEW_KEYS_AND_PAYLOADS_FROM_GOOGLE` environment variable to `true` when attempting to run the test
+   - Example: `TEST_NEW_KEYS_AND_PAYLOADS_FROM_GOOGLE=true go test -v ./registration`

 ### Supporting more than one key at runtime

 During Key Rotation, the Processor must support both the old key and new key in order to prevent decryption issues